-The deadline for book award submissions is August 1, 2018 (for books published in 2017).
+The deadline for book award submissions is August 1, 2018 for books published in 2017 or to be published in 2018.

 Each year, the McGannon Center presents the Donald McGannon Award for Social and Ethical Relevance in Communications Technology Research to the most notable book addressing issues of communications technology, social justice, or ethics published during the previous year.
 The Center recognizes the winning entry with a $2,000 prize.

 Nominations for the 2018 Award are currently being accepted.
 Please note that the focus of the award has changed.
 Nominees should consist of book-length research published in 2017 that addresses or informs the social justice and/or ethical dimensions of communication technology, broadly defined.
 Authors of the winning book will be awarded $2,000 and receive a plaque commemorating the award.

 Nominations should consist of a cover letter briefly summarizing the book’s research focus and findings, along with four copies of the book.
 Self-nominations are welcome, as are submissions from early career researchers and scholars from diverse backgrounds.
 Edited volumes are not eligible for consideration.
 Deadline for consideration is August 1, 2018.